-What are the metals?
+- What are the metals?

-Physical appearance: Metals are hard, crystalline and opaque.
-Some metals are coloured while some are not.
+- Physical appearance: Metals are hard, crystalline and opaque.
+Some metals are coloured, while some are not.

-Malleability: Metals are malleable i.e. it can mould into various shapes.
+- Malleability: Metals are malleable, i.e. it can mould into various shapes.

-Ductility: Metals are ductile i.e. it can transform into thin wires.
+- Ductility: Metals are ductile, i.e. it can transform into thin wires.

-Lustrous: Metals are shiny in appearance.
+- Lustrous: Metals are shiny in appearance.

-Conductivity: Metals acts as a good conductor of heat and electricity.
+- Conductivity: Metals acts as a good conductor of heat and electricity.

-Types of metals
+Types of Metals

 According to the periodic table, the metals can be categorized into:

-Poor metals: These metals comprises of fourteen elements.
+- Poor metals: These metals comprises of fourteen elements.

-Occurrence of metals
+Occurrence of Metals

-In nature, the metals can occur in both Free State and Combined state.
-Metals occur in a free state: Metals that occur in free- state are having least chemical reactivity like gold, silver, mercury etc. refers as “Noble metals”.
+- Metals in a free state: Metals that occur in free- state have least chemical reactivity as gold, silver, mercury etc. and called noble metals.

-Methods for Refining of metal
+Methods for Refining of Metal